Claude Gautherot

-Pierre-Claude Gautherot (1769–1825), usually referred to as either Claude Gautherot or Pierre Gautherot, was a French artist.
+Pierre-Claude Gautherot (/fr/; 1769–1825), usually referred to as either Claude Gautherot or Pierre Gautherot, was a French artist.

 He was born and died in Paris.
 He was a pupil of Jacques-Louis David, whose friendship involved him in the troubles of the Revolution.
 Gautherot opened a school of design where the most noted artists studied under his direction.
 His principal work, Napoleon haranguing his troops on the Bridge of the Lech at Augsburg, is at Versailles.